 Each of the 16 individual large luxury cabanas can accommodate 2 or 3 people.
-Rooms include a king size and twin size beds, private bathroom with hot water.
-There is 24 hour electricity and sockets for recharging batteries.
-They have private verandas, so you can relax and enjoy the lovely views.
+Each has 1 king size bed and 1 single bed, and a private bathroom with full running hot water.
+There is 24 hour electricity, sockets for recharging batteries and ceiling fans to keep the interior cool.
+All rooms have private verandas, where you can sink into a sofa and enjoy the lovely views.

 Open: Napo Wildlife Centre is open all year.

 Location: Napo Wildlife Centre is on the banks of a lake in a 21,400 hectare conservancy in Yasuni National Park, part of the Amazon rainforest.
-From Coca there is a 2 hour motorboat ride along the Napo River to the entrance of Yasuni National Park.
-Transfer to a paddle canoe for the 1-2 hour ride to the lodge.
+From Coca there is a 2.5 hour motorboat ride along the Napo River to the entrance of Yasuni National Park.
+From here you swap to a paddled canoe for the 1-2 hour ride along a creek and across the Anangu Lake to the lodge.

 Dining: Meals are taken at individual tables.

 Children: Children over the age of 5 years are welcome.
 A private guide is recommended for children and family groups.

 Health: This is a malarial area.